cLaBounty/Golf-Stats-Tracker/README.md

 # golfStatsTracker
-Golf Stats Tracker using HTML, CSS, JS, and React
+Golf Stats Tracker using HTML, CSS, and JS.